- Develop dynamic test strategies to reduce product and project risk with effective testing

 Focuses on the Most Important Testing Issues

-In a small-group class setting, your instructor, who is a seasoned testing expert, will help answer your tough testing questions and help you understand how to apply risk-driven testing to your specific situation.
+In a small-group class setting, your instructor, a seasoned testing expert, will help answer your tough testing questions and help you understand how to apply risk-driven testing to your specific situation.
 You’ll leave equipped with a practical and proven testing approach that you can adapt to your organization, development lifecycle, applications, and project for immediate benefit.
 As a tester, you’ll be equipped with the tools and skills to attack any testing project—no matter the context or scope.

 Who Should Attend?